 Student Conduct and Achievement

+Our focus on Student Voice has produced a positive culture of student engagement and leadership.
 There is an active commitment to the maintenance of an open, co-operative, caring and friendly environment in which all children are encouraged to reach their full potential.
-We enjoy a fine reputation of high student achievement, well-behaved and focussed students, quality teaching, dedicated and enthusiastic parents and School Council committee members who work hard to continually improve the school for our students.
+We enjoy a fine reputation of high student achievement, well-behaved and focused students, quality teaching, dedicated and enthusiastic parents and School Council committee members who work hard to continually improve the school for our students.

 Parent volunteers play an integral role in the education of our students by providing support to teachers in classroom programs, learning centre tasks, Sports Days, Bike Education and Excursions.
 The Class Representatives Program provides an additional link between teachers and parents and is an amazing support to many aspects and programs of the school.
 We communicate regularly with parents and seek their feedback to guide future directions.
 This collaborative approach results in the development of positive attitudes and educational outcomes.